DannyMcwaves/trackly-app-electron/README.md

 If the user has tracked a time on a single project for longer than `ELECTRON_WEBPACK_APP_SYNC_INTERVAL`, the newly generated file has a `continueLogging` event as the first input in events list.

 Possible combinations of event types in activity files are: [`startLogging`, `stopLogging`], [`startLogging`],  [`continueLogging`] and [`continueLogging`, `stopLogging`]

+### Tracking time without projects in the backend
+In case there are no projects in the backend, we still want to allow users to start tracking time on a project, so the initial project get an id of `-1`